 If you are looking for inspiration, look at other resumes posted on job boards and use a similar format.

 Graduating Magna Cum Laude may be an advantage in an interview, but using the title Curriculum Vitae in lieu of Resume can kill your chances of finding work.

-Creating obstacles such as highlighting a language or formatting differences through the title of your resume will do you no favors.
-Spelling errors are bad enough but an incorrect title can make a very bad first impression.
+Creating obstacles such as highlighting a language or formatting differences through the title of your Resume will do you no favors.
+Spelling errors are bad enough, but an incorrect title can make a bad first impression.

-Many people with whom you are interviewing have never hired a non-US citizen.
-Not only do you have to prove that you are the best candidate, you have to overcome a cultural barrier.
+Many people with whom you are interviewing have never hired a non-U.S. citizen.
+Therefore, not only do you have to prove that you are the best candidate, but you also have to overcome a cultural barrier.